More information about Nature Recovery Hampshire

 Engagement with local city, borough and district councils

-Hampshire’s local councils have an important role to play in the development of the Strategy.
-In recognition of this, a Local Planning Authority Working Group has been established.
-This provides the boroughs and districts with an opportunity to discuss key issues specific to their areas as they arise, and help shape the Strategy with the benefit of their local knowledge.
-A representative from this Group sits on the Steering Group to allow feedback both ways.
+Hampshire’s local councils had an important role to play in the development of the Strategy.
+A Local Planning Authority Working Group was established to enable them to help shape the Strategy with the benefit of their local knowledge.
+This group is continuing to meet in relation to delivery and implementation of the Strategy.

 'Funded by UK Government'